What’s the Difference Between 255 and 265 Tires?

 Both 255 and 265 tires can have different aspect ratios, which affect the overall height of the tire.

+A smaller aspect ratio typically means a lower sidewall and a sportier look.
 Conversely, a larger aspect ratio can provide a more comfortable ride by absorbing bumps and road imperfections.

 Contact Patch and Traction